truenas/python-aiohttp/docs/web_reference.rst

                       :class:`str` (converted to *UTF-8* encoded bytes)
                       or :class:`bytes`.

-      :raise RuntimeError: if connection is not started or closing
+      :raise RuntimeError: if connection is not started

-   .. coroutinemethod:: receive()
+   .. coroutinemethod:: receive(timeout=None)

       A :ref:`coroutine<coroutine>` that waits upcoming *data*
       message from peer and returns it.